RamOchoa-HES/HyperCode/README.md

 #### Product Owner Final Notes

-Most of what needed to be done by the product owner is documented in these slide decks. https://docs.google.com/presentation/d/1PUv56sfzb3jxAck7OphXHVCyen8PToEUKfHB2p-8Sxc/edit#slide=id.p
+Most of what needed to be done by the product owner is documented in these slide decks of his presentation. https://docs.google.com/presentation/d/1PUv56sfzb3jxAck7OphXHVCyen8PToEUKfHB2p-8Sxc/edit#slide=id.p

 #### Our Sprint Review and Sprint Retrospective